 (2) We should be laying aside every weight, as it talks about in Hebrews 12.
 We are to lay aside the weigh that so easily besets us—or the sins that so easily beset us.
 Put them aside.

 (3) We should not allow ourselves to be distracted by the world and thus be diverted from the racecourse—if you want to use the analogy.
-Don't allow this world—the way it does things, the way it markets life's actions—to get in your thoughts, to where you will be taken off the course.
+Do not allow this world—the way it does things, the way it markets life's actions—to get in your thoughts, to where you will be taken off the course.

 (5) We should deny ourselves what is wrong in God's sight and what is not prudent, though perhaps legal.
 You can charge your credit cards up to the hilt and have that pressure on you.
-It might be legal, but it's foolish.
+It might be legal, but it is foolish.
 And then finally—the most important one of all—

 (6) we should keep our eyes fully on Jesus Christ as our example and strength.